JohnVidler/wik/README.md

 * Better conformance with HTML spec (especially menu drop-down)
 * Better support for 'generic' CSS
 * Fix server assumption of caching on send (change software model to fix this)
-* Add support for disabling git integration despite there being a backing repository - John

 Known Bugs